learningwala/w/m/content/_index.md

 Hi, This is Mihir aka learningwala.

-**I craft transformative learning journeys with children and young adults.**
+**I craft transformative learning journeys with children and young adults through experiential methodologies.**

 Welcome to my small space on the internet.